-Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Monday 7:30am-3:30pm for fastest service.
-Beginning in 2011, the recycling center will also accept businesses throughout the week on an on-call basis to provide more convenient recycling options.
+Beginning in 2011, the Recycling Center started to accept businesses throughout the week to provide more convenient recycling options.
 Many businesses utilize the program to not only drop off paper products, but also other materials recycled at the center.
+Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday - Friday 7:30am-4:30pm.

-Commercial Curbside Collection Program
+Commercial Cardboard Curbside Collection Program

-The Commercial Curbside collection program started January 2, 1994 with approximately 200 participants and is a Governor's Award winning joint effort between the City of Columbus and the Solid Waste Management District (SWMD).
+The Commercial Curbside collection program started January 2, 1994 with approximately

+200 participants and is a Governor's Award winning joint effort between the City of Columbus and the Solid Waste Management District (SWMD).
 Materials collected were cardboard, computer paper and white copy paper.
 Mixed office white, junk mail and shredded paper were added to the collection program in 1997 in an effort to capture a larger portion of the commercial waste stream.
-The city collects paper products using a conventional refuse collection truck and delivers materials to the recycling center for processing and shipping.
+The collaboration collects paper products using a conventional refuse collection truck and delivers materials to the recycling center for processing and shipping.